-The specular reflectivity, R(Q), is the ratio of the intensity of the reflected beam with respect to that of the incident beam for identical angle of the incident (θ_i) and exiting beams (θ_f) .
-Note that other than for optical measurements these angles are defined with respect to the sample surface plane and are therefore small (see Figure 2).
+The specular reflectivity, R(Q), is the ratio of the intensity of the reflected beam with respect to that of the incident beam for identical angle of the incident ( $\theta_i$ ) and exiting beams ( $\theta_f$ ).
+Note, other than for optical measurements these angles are defined with respect to the sample surface plane and are therefore small (see Fig. 2).
 For this case, the momentum transfer $Q_z = (4\pi/\lambda) \sin(\theta_i)$ is perpendicular to the interface.
-Note that in this geometry neutron reflectometry is not sensitive to lateral density fluctuations along the interface.
-The SLD values extracted are average values over the coherence volume of the neutron beam, which is several micrometers in the plane of the interface.
-As a consequence in this study we only evaluate the layering of NPs but cannot access their local structure, which would require additional measurements of the so-called off-specular or grazing incidence small-angle scattering data.30 Similar to optics from the refractive index, a critical momentum transfer of total external reflection can be defined.
-For Q values exceeding this value reflectivity decreases following the Fresnel equation, proportional to Q^{-4} .
+Note, in this geometry neutron reflectometry is not sensitive to lateral density fluctuations along the interface.
+The SLD values extracted are average values over the coherence volume of the neutron beam, which is several $\mu$ m in the plane of the interface.
+As a consequence in this study we only evaluate the layering of NPs but can not access their local structure, which would require additional measurements of, so called, off-specular or grazing incidence small angle scattering data.
+Similar to optics from the refractive index, a critical momentum transfer of total external reflection can be defined.
+For Q values exceeding this value reflectivity decreases following the Fresnel equation, proportional to $Q^4$ .
 For rough surfaces an even steeper decrease is found.
-For more than one interface the specularly reflected intensities from the different interfaces interfere, providing information about the thickness, roughness, and composition the layered structure.
-Quantitative information can be extracted from model fits using the Parratt formalism.31
+For more than one interface the specularly reflected intensities from the different interfaces interfere providing information about the thickness, roughness and composition the layered structure.
+Quantitative information can be extracted from model fits using the Parratt formalism.